 The Core Assembly process

-The 100 Core Assembly members will spend 68 hours together, online, over 11 weeks between Oct 7th and December 18th 2021.
+The 100 Core Assembly members spent 68 hours together, online, over 11 weeks between Oct 7th and December 18th 2021.

 The Global Assembly’s Knowledge and Wisdom Committee chose this framing question.
-The purpose of the Committee is to ensure that the Global Assembly’s learning phase is grounded in evidence.
+The purpose of the Committee was to ensure that the Global Assembly’s learning phase was grounded in evidence.

-Assembly members will use the resources from the Information Booklet developed by the Knowledge and Wisdom Committee, together with presentations from speakers, to understand the climate and ecological crisis.
-They will consider possible future scenarios and develop principles to guide policy-makers.
+Assembly members used the resources from the Information Booklet developed by the Knowledge and Wisdom Committee, together with presentations from speakers and supplementary materials, to understand the climate and ecological crisis.
+They considered possible future scenarios and developed principles to guide policy-makers.
 Read their Declaration to COP26.

 The role of Speakers